-This powerful story has wings that fly after the Passover seder.
-Being released and redeemed from how we are bound is the beginning.
+This powerful story has wings that fly far after the Passover seder ends.
+Finding liberation from our constraints marks only the first step of the journey.
 For seven weeks (forty-nine days) commencing the second night of Passover, we count each day until our arrival at Mount Sinai, on the festival of Shavuot.